delzear/hass-formulaoneapi/frontend.md

 # Frontend Example
 The goal is to eventually have a custom lovelace card to display the sensor's information.
-In the meantime, a makeshift scdisplayoreboard can be created using template Markdowns.
-The font is the Official Formula One and is not be the default.
+In the meantime, a makeshift display can be created using template Markdowns.
+The font is the Official Formula One and is not the default.
 Follow the steps below to get a result similar to this:

 To display the next race: